 - travel (for those that live more than 1.6 miles from the campus that they study at)

 - Essential uniform and equipment

 You must be enrolled on a course at Leicester College in order to receive the above funding.

-If you require support with childcare costs please ensure that you complete the childcare section in the Learner Support Fund Application form.
-If you are completing a paper form you will also need to complete the childcare application form.
 Childcare must be provided by an OFSTED registered provider and must be approved by a welfare advisor prior to childcare commencing.
 Students are asked to make a minimum contribution of 5% towards childcare costs.
-Please note terms and conditions at the bottom of the childcare application form.
-Leicester College set a limit of £50 per day and £30 for morning or afternoon sessions as a reasonable cost for registered childcare.
+Leicester College has set a limit of £50 per day and £30 for morning or afternoon sessions as a reasonable cost for registered childcare.

 If the child is eligible for 15 or 30 hours per week free early education these must be used to cover the required sessions.
 Timetabled sessions will only be considered for childcare support.